finkbefl/backend-infrastructure-demo/README.md

 - confluentinc/cp-kafka: Community licensed ([Docker Image Reference](https://docs.confluent.io/platform/current/installation/docker/image-reference.html))
 - confluentinc/cp-kafka-mqtt: Commercially licensed ([Docker Image Reference](https://docs.confluent.io/platform/current/installation/docker/image-reference.html))
 - Latency and age measurements depend on synchronisation of the different container-system-times (not an issue on a local machine)

-# Status and Open Points

-- Sensor simulation can be further extended by data variation and number of sensors (currently only one sensor streams integer temperature values every second)
-- Microservice Implementations
-  - Error handling must be extended
-  - Unit Tests should be added
+- Focus of the project is on the data infrastructure, less on the full implementation of
+  - the individual microservices (error handling, unit tests)
+  - detailed security configurations (encrypted communication)
+  - full-featured consumer interface
+  - replication (multiple brokers)
 - Performance of the system still has potential for improvement
-- Security
-  - Any kind of credentials must not be stored in the code, but for the sake of simplicity it is currently done like this
-  - All communication channels should of course be encrypted for productive use (up to now unencrypted)
-- API Gateway only provides data from the database via REST API
-- Using multiple brokers on a productive system to increase the scalability and availability of the system
+- Currently, two sensors are simulated by the sensor simulator, each of which publish a value via MQTT every second, one sensor as integer and the other as float values

 # Bibliography